 Emailed queries sent to NTPC on Wednesday remained unanswered.

-“PTC India Ltd is considering various options for funding growth of its subsidiary PTC Energy Ltd (PEL), including getting a suitable strategic investor on board.
-KPMG is advising PTC in this matter,” a PTC India spokesperson said in an emailed response.
+“PTC India Ltd is considering various options for funding the growth of its subsidiary PTC Energy Ltd (PEL), including getting a suitable strategic investor on board.
+KPMG is advising PTC in this matter,” a PTC India spokesperson said in an email.

 Mint first reported the sale process on 7 January.